An adversary, usually a villain, held prisoner by the other side continues to undermine their objectives through their toxic influence.

-, but the typical reason for keeping him around is that the villain has some kind of information the heroes need desperately enough for it to be worth the risk.
+All in all, it's a good reason to ignore Thou Shalt Not Kill, but the typical justification for keeping him around is that the villain has some kind of information the heroes need desperately enough for it to be worth the risk.
 In some cases, murder would be counterproductive or even impossible, if the captive is immortal.

-- Fullmetal Alchemist has Envy, when he was trapped in a flask.
-He was able to play on May Chang's fear for her clan and talk her into going back instead of taking him to Xing, which allowed him to get free and obtain a second Philosopher's Stone.
+- Envy, when they were trapped in a flask, was able to play on May Chang's fear for her clan and talk her into going back instead of taking them to Xing, which allowed Envy to escape and obtain a second Philosopher's Stone.

 - Soul Eater's Medusa, for the brief time she was imprisoned, did absolutely nothing for Crona or Maka's peace of mind.

 - In Dark Empire, Luke Skywalker tries a version of this on the Reborn Emperor.
-He does some good, but ultimately gets corrupted and needs his sister to talk him around.
+He does some good, but is ultimately corrupted and his sister needed to talk him around.

 - John Harrison (Khan) from Star Trek Into Darkness.
 After being locked in the Enterprise's brig, he almost immediately starts working on Kirk, needling him psychologically, feeding him information as it suited his purposes, and eventually ending up in an Enemy Mine situation with the Enterprise crew, rather than just remaining a prisoner.

-- In the aptly-named movie Suicide Kings, a bunch of amateurs kidnap retired mafia boss Christopher Walken for somewhat convoluted reasons.
-Needless to say, Walken turns them all against each other in record time.
+- In Suicide Kings, a bunch of amateurs kidnap retired mafia boss Charlie Barrett for somewhat convoluted reasons.
+Needless to say, Charlie turns them all against each other in record time.